DIRECTORY OF AFFILIATED CLUBS

 Importantly, as a community of researchers, it facilitates the building of collaborative networks here and elsewhere that in future aim to contribute to the establishment of a vibrant research community in Vietnam, with close ongoing links to the University of Newcastle.

 In their bi-weekly meeting, members share their knowledge and experiences in negotiating the institutional and pragmatic challenges of doctoral studies.

-Name: Thi Lan Huong Lam
+President: Thi Lan Huong Lam

 The principal function of our club is to encourage and provide postgraduate students to join a weekly exercise class at lower cost while studying on campus, for who to keep a balanced life style and uphold a good wellbeing.

-Name: Esmaeel Bayet
+President: Esmaeel Bayet